BhavanaVuttunoori/linux-git-cheatsheet/readme.md

 12. head - display first lines of a file
 13. tail - display last lines of a file14. chmod - change file permissions
 14. chmod - change file permissions
+15. man - display manual of a command